 The Dessert Nachos are something I’ve been eyeing off for a while, they’ve appeared on a few of the Eggless menu’s over the last few months but I hadn’t got a round to ordering some.
 They’ve had a few different topping combinations on the nachos; this weeks is black sticky rice, banana slices, banana mousse and vanilla ice cream.

-Witch and Vampre both had some of the Nachos as well and Witch loved the chips as much as I did.
+Witch and Vampire both had some of the Nachos as well and Witch loved the chips as much as I did.

 Food: Eggless’s dishes are always excellent.
-The ever changing menu means that there’s always a reason to go back and the desserts themselves are always inventive and contain interesting combinations of flavors.
-Oh and they also do a few small savory options which are quite yummy too.
+The ever changing menu means that there’s always a reason to go back and the desserts themselves are always inventive and contain interesting combinations of flavours.
+Oh and they also do a few small savoury options which are quite yummy too.
 4.5/5

 Setting: Small, comfortable, warm.
 Lots of people in a small space but not so noisy that you can’t have a good conversation.
 4/5